nemonik/hands-on-DevOps/readme.md

 <https://www.docker.com/what-container>

-You will build a couple Docker images and spin up a containers in this class.
+You will build a couple of Docker images and spin up containers in this class.

 ## 8.7.
 Docker-compose

 *What is docker-compose?*

-Docker-compose is a tool and domain specific language based on YAML used to define and run multi-container Docker applications.
+Docker-compose is a tool and domain-specific language based on YAML used to define and run multi-container Docker applications.

+*What is YAML?*

-What is YAML?
-YAML bills itself as _a human-friendly data serialization standard for all programming languages._ YAML also follows in in the computing tradition of being a recursive acronym, _YAML Ain't Markup Language._  Many of the tools used in this course make use of YAML, so you will see plenty examples of it.
+YAML bills itself as a human-friendly data serialization standard for all programming languages.
+YAML also follows in the computing tradition of being a recursive acronym, _YAML Ain't Markup Language._ Many of the tools used in this course make use of YAML, so you will see plenty of examples of it.

 ## 8.8.
 Kubernetes

 *What is Kubernetes?*

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 Essentially, it serves as an operating system for a cluster of computing resources and manages the lifecycle and discovery of the applications running upon it.
-In the case of this course, the computing resourses I'm speaking of are your two vagrants: `toolchain` and `development`.
-When vagrant executes the ansible playbook `ansible/toolchain-tools-playbook.yml` on the `toolchain` vagrant it uses the `k3s-server` role to configures the vagrant as a Kubernetes master node.
-On the `development` vagrant, the `ansible/devellopment-playbook.yml` playbook uses the `k3s-agent` role to configure the vagrant as a Kubernetes worker node.
+In the case of this course, the computing resources I'm speaking of are your two vagrants: `toolchain` and `development`.
+When Vagrant executes the ansible-playbook `ansible/toolchain-tools-playbook.yml` on the `toolchain` vagrant it uses the `k3s-server` role to configures the vagrant as a Kubernetes master node.
+On the development vagrant, the `ansible/development-playbook.yml` playbook uses the `k3s-agent` role to configure the vagrant as a Kubernetes worker node.

-Once, both `toolchain` and `development` vagrant are proivsioned and configured, if you ssh into the `toolchain` vagrant via typing
+Once, both `toolchain` and `development` vagrant are provisioned and configured, if you ssh into the `toolchain` vagrant via typing

 ```bash
 vagrant ssh toolchain